pryv/open-pryv.io/README.md

 ### Dockerized

-- Create an account and launch the [authentication process](https://api.pryv.com/reference/#authenticate-your-app) on **App-Web-Access**: [https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la/reg/service/info](https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la/reg/service/info).
+- Create an account and launch the [authentication process](https://api.pryv.com/reference/#authenticate-your-app) on **App-Web-Access**: [https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la:4443/reg/service/info](https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la:4443/reg/service/info).
-- The service info URL to your platform is: [https://my-computer.rec.la/reg/service/info](https://my-computer.rec.la/reg/service/info)
+- The service info URL to your platform is: [https://my-computer.rec.la:4443/reg/service/info](https://my-computer.rec.la:4443/reg/service/info)

-If you are using another public URL, replace `https://my-computer.rec.la` by it in the link above.
+If you are using another public URL, replace `https://my-computer.rec.la:4443` by it in the link above.

 ### Try the API

-After this process, you should have an account on your Open Pryv.io platform with a valid authorization token, you can try various **API requests** using **Postman** following this guide [https://api.pryv.com/open-api/](https://api.pryv.com/open-api/).
+After this process, you should have an account on your Open Pryv.io platform with a valid authorization token in the form of an API endpoint, you can try various **API requests** using **Postman** following this guide [https://api.pryv.com/open-api/](https://api.pryv.com/open-api/).

+You can also try our [example apps with guides and tutorials](https://github.com/pryv/app-web-examples/).

 ## Options & Customization